Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 Now let’s move forward with your initial set-up of Robo R1+ Plus.

-Inside the toolbox, there are small rubber feet; these attach to the corners of your printer to make sure it doesn't slide around your desk when printing.
+Inside the toolbox, there are four small rubber feet; these attach to the corners of your printer to make sure it doesn't slide around your desk when printing.
 Place one on each corner.

 .. image:: images/rfeet.gif
    :alt: Rubber Feet
    :align: center

 From here, we will want to make sure our voltage is set correctly.
-On the back of the printer, there is a voltage switch from 110-220V depending on which country you are using the R1+ Plus.
+On the back of the printer, there is a voltage switch that has two settings: 110 or 220V depending on which country you are using the R1+ Plus.
 Make sure it is compatible with your country code.
+You can use the end of one of the included allen wrenches to slide the switch.

 .. image:: images/vswitch.gif
    :alt: Volts